 Ingredients Needed

-• Onions: Sautéed onions provide a depth of flavor.
+- Onions: Sautéed onions bring extra flavor.

-• Garlic powder: Enhances the overall taste.
+- Garlic powder: Boosts the overall taste.

-• Seasoning: Salt and pepper to taste.
+- Seasoning: Salt and pepper, to taste.

 Step-by-Step Recipe